 Artangel presents Afterness: a major new exhibition on Orford Ness

-This summer Orford Ness will host Afterness, a major new art exhibition presented by Artangel and featuring work by a collection of international artists.
+Orford Ness is currently hosting Afterness, a major new art exhibition presented by Artangel and featuring work by a collection of international artists.

 Artangel produces and presents extraordinary art in unexpected places.
 For over thirty years, they have generated some of the most widely discussed art of recent times, including prominent large-scale projects with artists who have become household names in the UK.

-Presented in partnership with the National Trust, Afterness will open on 1 July 2021 with new works by poet Ilya Kaminsky, artists Alice Channer, Emma McNally and Tatiana Trouvé and an installation featuring sound recordings made on Orford Ness over many years by Iain Chambers and Chris Watson.
+Presented in partnership with the National Trust, Afterness opened on 1 July 2021 with new works by poet Ilya Kaminsky, artists Alice Channer, Emma McNally and Tatiana Trouvé and an installation featuring sound recordings made on Orford Ness over many years by Iain Chambers and Chris Watson.

 The work continues the long history of art projects on Orford Ness and is the start of a two-year partnership with Artangel.